obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 `CCIAdmit` function provides information if a given container belonging to a Pod and having a specific CCI spec can be admitted to next stage of the allocation pipeline.
+In alpha version CCI spec will include parts of the pod spec which are related to user input (see Sec.
+[Compute Specification Option]).
 The admission will return a reserved resource-set or error.
-In case of successful admission the resource set will be stored in the CCI Storeand allocated.
+In case of successful admission the resource set will be stored in the CCI Store.
 In the case of failure the error is reported back to user and the Pod allocation is cancelled.
-In the admission function we pass a list of available cpusets which can allow us to inform drivers about system-reserved resources.
+In the admission function we pass a list of available cpusets which allow us to inform drivers about system-reserved resources.

 `CCIAddContainerResource` function is called before container start with a given Pod name and container name, cgroup of Pod and the container id.
 The driver than performs an allocation of the admitted resource-set.
+The cpuset gets allocted via the runtime.
 In case of failure of the driver and error is returned.

 `CCIRemoveContainerResource` function is called to free the cpu resources taken